vbotka/ansible-collection-freebsd/docs/source/playbooks/pb-iocage-template.rst

 act_pk
 """"""

-A path to a file comprising the public keys allowed to connect to the ``act_user`` at the jail.
+A path to a file comprising the public keys allowed to connect to the ``act_user`` in the jail.

 .. code-block:: yaml